(08) 9041 7520 merredin.college@education.wa.edu.au

 At the start of the new school year, Year 7 students participate in ‘The Big Day Out’ – a fun day of activities to support social inclusion.

-For information about dates of school visits or Open Days, parents are encouraged to contact the Deputy Principal (secondary) on 9041 7520.
+For information about dates of school visits, parents are encouraged to contact the Deputy Principal (secondary) on 9041 7520.